NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 32. Chicago Bears (0-4, Last Week: 32)

-During the Bears' team record 14-game losing streak, they have given up 25 points in every single game.
+During the Bears' team record 14-game losing streak, they have given up at least 25 points in every game.
 Matt Eberflus was a defensive coordinator before he was hired by the Bears to be their head coach.
 There's no good reason to keep Eberflus around anymore.
-And there's really no reason for GM Ryan Poles to get a third season either.
+And there's really no reason for general manager Ryan Poles to get a third season either.

 31. Denver Broncos (1-3, LW: 31)